harrykhlo/rugby_club/README.md

   - Add new opposition teams with details belonging to other clubs;
   - Create either home or away fixtures with a team belonging to admin's club and another team in the same grade; and
   - Give a list of all active members eligible to play in a specific grade on a given date.

+## Add News Page (is entered from admin page)

+This page is brought by a button click on admin page.

+- Functions of Add News Page
+  This Add News Page allows the admin to added a new news.
+The following information should be included in a news:

+  - News Header;
+  - News Byline;
+  - News Date (yyyy-mm-dd); and
+  - News Content.

+- Route of Member Update Personal Detail Page
+  The admin page is at /admin/news/add?clubid=<<club id>>&adminid=<<admin id>> of the site.
+A club id and an admin id are required to be given in the form of a GET request.